ProjectLibertyLabs/siwf/README.md

 ### Validating Response

-It is nessisary to check the validity of the encoded payload as well as to keep track of the expiration of the grant delegation.
+It is necessary to check the validity of the encoded payload as well as to keep track of the expiration of the grant delegation.
 This helps with avoiding failed transactions due to expiration of signature for granting delegation.
 Methods for decoding a hex-encoded extrinsic can be found in the [Polkadot documentation](https://wiki.polkadot.network/docs/build-transaction-construction).